magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 ### decode

-_(string, default 'json')_
+_(string, default "json")_

 Specifies how to decode the response from your Function's endpoint.
 Supported values:

-- 'json' (default): Parse the response as JSON.
-If parsing fails, the response will be returned as a string.
+- "json" (default): Parse the response as JSON.
+If parsing fails, the response will be returned as a string
-- 'msgpack': Parse the response using [msgpack](https://github.com/kriszyp/msgpackr?tab=readme-ov-file#structured-cloning).
-If parsing fails, `requestFunction` will throw an error.
+- "msgpack": Parse the response using [msgpack](https://github.com/kriszyp/msgpackr?tab=readme-ov-file#structured-cloning).
+If parsing fails, `requestFunction` will throw an error
-- 'string': Decode the response as a UTF-8 string
+- "string": Decode the response as a UTF-8 string
-- 'bytes': Return the raw bytes as an ArrayBuffer
+- "bytes": Return the raw bytes as an ArrayBuffer

-See [Streaming JSON](#streaming-json) for details on streaming with decode set to 'json' or 'msgpack'.
+See [Streaming JSON](#streaming-json) for details on streaming with decode set to "json" or "msgpack".

 ### subscribeToUpdates